Princess Margaret, Countess of Snowdon: Early life

-Margaret was born at 9:22 pm on 21 August 1930 at Glamis Castle in Scotland, her mother's ancestral home, and was affectionately known within the royal family as Margot.
-She was the first member of the royal family in direct line of succession to be born in Scotland since the 1600s.
-She was delivered by Sir Henry Simson, the royal obstetrician.
-The Home Secretary, J. R. Clynes, was present to verify the birth.
-The registration of her birth was delayed for several days to avoid her being numbered thirteen in the parish register.
-Margaret was baptised in the private chapel at Buckingham Palace on 30 October 1930 by Cosmo Lang, the Archbishop of Canterbury.
+Margaret was born at 9:22 pm on 21 August 1930 by Caesarean section at Glamis Castle in Scotland, her mother's ancestral home.
+She was the younger daughter and second child of Prince Albert, Duke of York (later King George VI), and Elizabeth, Duchess of York (later Queen Elizabeth the Queen Mother).
+Within the royal family she was affectionately known as "Margot".

+Margaret was the first British princess or prince to be born in Scotland since Robert Stuart, Duke of Kintyre, in 1602.
+She was delivered by Sir Henry Simson, the royal obstetrician, with the Home Secretary, J. R. Clynes, in attendance to verify the birth.
+Registration of the birth was delayed for several days to avoid her being number 13 in the parish register.
+She was baptised in the private chapel at Buckingham Palace on 30 October by Cosmo Lang, the Archbishop of Canterbury.
 (Note: Her godparents were: the Prince of Wales (her paternal uncle, for whom his brother Prince George stood proxy); Princess Ingrid of Sweden (her paternal cousin, for whom another cousin, Lady Patricia Ramsay, stood proxy); Princess Victoria (her paternal great-aunt); Lady Rose Leveson-Gower (her maternal aunt); and the Hon David Bowes-Lyon (her maternal uncle).)

 At the time of her birth, Margaret was fourth in the line of succession to the British throne.
-She was the younger daughter of Prince Albert, Duke of York (later King George VI), and Elizabeth, Duchess of York (later Queen Elizabeth The Queen Mother).
 Her father was the second son of King George V and Queen Mary, and her mother was the youngest daughter of Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne, and Cecilia Bowes-Lyon, Countess of Strathmore and Kinghorne.
-The Duchess of York originally wanted to name her second daughter Ann Margaret, as she explained to Queen Mary in a letter: "I am very anxious to call her Ann Margaret, as I think Ann of York sounds pretty, & Elizabeth and Ann go so well together."
-George V disliked the name Ann but approved of the alternative, Margaret Rose.
+The Duchess of York originally wished to name her second daughter Ann Margaret, writing to Queen Mary: "I am very anxious to call her Ann Margaret, as I think Ann of York sounds pretty, & Elizabeth and Ann go so well together."
+George V disliked the name Ann but approved the alternative, Margaret Rose.
+By the end of 1948, she had ceased using her middle name.

-Margaret's early life was spent primarily at the Yorks' residences at 145 Piccadilly (their town house in London) and Royal Lodge in Windsor.
-The Yorks were perceived by the public as an ideal family, but unfounded rumours that Margaret was deaf and mute were not completely dispelled until her first main public appearance at her uncle Prince George's wedding in 1934.
+Margaret's early life was spent mainly at the Yorks' residences at 145 Piccadilly, their London town house, and at Royal Lodge in Windsor.
+The family were widely regarded by the public as an ideal domestic unit, but unfounded rumours that Margaret was deaf and mute persisted until her first major public appearance at her uncle Prince George's wedding in 1934.